This episode of Blognet first ran two years ago today.

 SOUND: Footsteps in hallway.

-FRIDAY: It was Wednesday, July 5th.
-It was a sunny and seasonably hot day in Westminster.
+FRIDAY: It was Friday, May 20th.
+It was unseasonably cool and overcast in Westminster.
 We were working the day watch out of Internet Detail.
-My partner, Liz Smith, was back in Westminster with our boss, Twitter Town Sheriff W. J. J. Hoge.
+My partner’s Liz Smith.
+The Boss is Twitter Town Sheriff W. J. J. Hoge.
 My name’s Friday.
-It was 12:27 pm when I entered Room S-140.
-Internet Detail.
+It was 1:03 pm when I entered Room S-140, Internet Detail.

 SOUND: Telephone receiver hung up.